Urban-Meteorology-Reading/SUEWS-Docs/docs/source/output_files/output_files.rst

 SSss_YYYY_nn_TT.nc
 ~~~~~~~~~~~~~~~~~~~

-SUEWS can also produce the main output file in netCDF format by setting ncMode=1 (set in `RunControl`).
+SUEWS can also produce the main output file in netCDF format by setting :option:`ncMode` = 1 (set in `RunControl.nml`).

 As the date and time information is incorporated in the netCDF output as
 separate dimension, the first five variables in the normal text output